nikitagawde10/Job-Board-powered-by-Github-Jobs/README.md

 * Creating an application `npx create-react-app job-board` in the terminal.
 Note we use npx and not npm because By using the npx command (which is part of the   Node Package Manager (NPM) installation we’re able to execute create-react-app without the need to download and install it first.
 And we give the name of the project as specified
 * Install Material UI using `npm install @material-ui/core` for the Grid layout and presentational components like buttons
 * For testing the presentational components we will be using Jest a JAvaScript testing framework `npm install jest --save-dev`
+* For implementing the light-dark theme toggle we will use styled components which can be installed by `npm i styled-components`

 ## Step 2: Folder structure of the React application